tsutterley/pyTMD/doc/source/api_reference/compute_LPET_elevations.rst

 compute_LPET_elevation.py
 =========================

-- Calculates long-period equilibrium tides for an input file (ascii, netCDF4, HDF5, geotiff)
+- Calculates long-period equilibrium tides for an input file
-- For netCDF4 and HDF5 files, can extract the time units from attributes
+- Uses the summation of fifteen tidal spectral lines from [Cartwright1971]_ [Cartwright1973]_
-- Uses the summation of fifteen tidal spectral lines from `Cartwright and Edden, (1973) <https://doi.org/10.1111/j.1365-246X.1973.tb03420.x>`_
+- Can read and write ascii, netCDF4, HDF5 and geotiff formats

 `Source code`__